publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptA/m__us_usc_t21_s802.md

     Par.
 (39)(A)(iv).
 [Pub.
 L. 103–200][/us/pl/103/200], § 2(a)(6)(C), amended cl. (iv) generally.
 Prior to amendment, cl. (iv) read as follows: “any transaction in a listed chemical that is contained in a drug that may be marketed or distributed lawfully in the United States under the Federal Food, Drug, and Cosmetic Act; or”.

     Par.
 (39)(A)(v).
 [Pub.
-L. 103–200][/us/pl/103/200], § 2(a)(6)(D), inserted before semicolon at end “which the Attorney General has by regulation designated as exempt from the application of this subchapter and subchapter II of this chapter based on a finding that the mixture is formulated in such a way that it cannot be easily used in the illicit production of a controlled substance and that the listed chemical or chemicals contained in the mixture cannot be readily recovered”.
+L. 103–200][/us/pl/103/200], § 2(a)(6)(D), inserted before semicolon at end “which the Attorney General has by regulation designated as exempt from the application of this subchapter and subchapter II based on a finding that the mixture is formulated in such a way that it cannot be easily used in the illicit production of a controlled substance and that the listed chemical or chemicals contained in the mixture cannot be readily recovered”.

     Par.
 (40).
 [Pub.
 L. 103–200][/us/pl/103/200], § 2(a)(7), substituted “list I chemical or a list II chemical” for “listed precursor chemical or a listed essential chemical” in two places.